SINTEF/pseudo-hamiltonian-neural-networks/README.md

 # pseudo-Hamiltonian neural networks

-This repository contains a the package phlearn for modelling pseudo-Hamiltonian systems with neural networks as described in [(Eidnes et al. 2022)](https://arxiv.org/pdf/2206.02660.pdf) and example scripts for training and simulation.
+This repository contains the package phlearn for modelling pseudo-Hamiltonian systems with neural networks as described in [(Eidnes et al. 2022)](https://arxiv.org/pdf/2206.02660.pdf) and example scripts for training and simulation.

 [Documentation available here](https://pseudo-Hamiltonian-neural-networks.readthedocs.io/en/latest/)